Bruschetta Chicken Pasta

 Instructions

 Bring a large pot of salted water to boil.
 Cook pasta according to package directions until al dente.
-Reserve 1/2 cup pasta water before draining.
+Reserve 1 cup pasta water before draining.
+Drain pasta and set aside.

-Season diced chicken with Italian seasoning, salt, and pepper.
-Heat 2 tablespoons olive oil in a large skillet over medium-high heat.
-Cook chicken for 6-8 minutes until golden and cooked through (165°F internal temperature).
+Season chicken cubes with Italian seasoning, salt, and pepper.
+Heat remaining olive oil and butter in a large skillet over medium-high heat.
+Cook chicken for 6-8 minutes until golden and cooked through.
+Add remaining garlic and cook 1 minute more.

 Combine Everything